 Unfortunately, being skilled at a job doesn’t always equate to being skilled at leading others in the same job.
 Completing an MBA program can help you cultivate and strengthen your leadership and management skills.
 By emphasizing self-reflection, collaborative teamwork, the conditions that help foster innovation, and the significance of corporate and social responsibility — all while providing students with invaluable business experience — MBA programs can take your managerial skills to the next level, preparing you for a variety of executive roles.

 You don’t need a degree to start or run a business — but academic credentials aren’t the only benefits of enrolling in an MBA program.
 You’ll also forge invaluable connections with other students, professors, and professionals, creating a larger and more productive network of connections and resources that will help you advance your career by exposing you to more opportunities.

-A master’s degree like an MBA helps distinguish you from other job candidates in an increasingly crowded and competitive field of employees — particularly when it’s paired with additional credentials or qualifications, such as a Certificate in Agile Project Management, Graduate Certificate in Banking, or Certificate in Nonprofit Management.
+A master’s degree like an MBA helps distinguish you from other job candidates in an increasingly crowded and competitive field of employees — particularly when it’s paired with additional credentials or qualifications, such as a Certificate in Agile Project Management or Certificate in Nonprofit Management.